acalcutt/grav-plugin-subpages/README.md

 3.  **Fetching Subpages:** When `onTwigSiteVariables` fires, the plugin retrieves the current page object, then it uses the function `getVisibleSubpages` to get the subpages that are both visible and routable.
 4.  **Fetching Parent:** When `onTwigSiteVariables` fires, the plugin retrieves the current page object, then it uses the function `getParentPage` to get the current page's parent (or null if it doesn't have one).
 5.  **Passing Data to Twig:** The plugin makes this data available to your Twig templates through the `subpages`, `parent` and `subpages_config` variables.
-6.  **Rendering the Subpage List:** In your Twig template, you include `subpages.twig`, which loops through the `subpages` variable and renders the list of links.
+6.  **Rendering the Subpage List:** In your Twig template, you include `subpages.html.twig`, which loops through the `subpages` variable and renders the list of links.
 The style of list will depend on the `subpages_config.style`.

 ## Installation

+### With Grav Package Manager (GPM)

+1. Navigate to the `/admin/plugins` page.
+2. Search for "Subpages" and click the install button.

 ### With Composer (Recommended)

 ```bash
 composer require acalcutt/grav-plugin-subpages
 ```
+**Composer is recommended because it is the standard way to manage dependencies in PHP and allows for more robust version management.**

 ### Manually